Explain why the venom of the praying mantis is so powerful?

 In detail, for those interested!

-Mechanism of action of the venom on its prey
+Mode of action and effectiveness of the venom on its victims

 Did you know?